binarybrain-009/GlobalBankUserManagement/README.md

 3. Should return all transaction data
 Acceptance Criteria	1.
 If from is ahead of to date it should throw exception and must be handled.
-2. Transaction type must be either withdraw or deposit Database Layer
+2. Transaction type must be either withdraw or deposit

+There should be a Database Layer

 User story 	User Story Details
 Us_01	1.
-DB Schema creation and setup in mysql database
+DB Schema creation and setup in MongoDB database
 2. Spring boot project setup creation.
 3. Develop the post method api to read data from view page.
 4. Use appropriate DTO objects for view and data integration
 5. Use spring data jpa for connecting to databases.

 Us_02	1.
 Set up the appropriate methods to perform functions like user validation, user registration, transaction management, transaction details.

 Presentation:
-I.	No custom CSS, UX framework like bootstrap must be used II.
-An Appropriate GoF design pattern should be implemented to compose and process the data received from backend APIs III.
-SOLID principles should be implemented to develop reusable and modular components IV.
-UI app should have appropriate client-side validations
+I.	No custom CSS, UX framework like bootstrap used.
+II.
+An Appropriate GoF design pattern implemented to compose and process the data received from backend APIs III.
+SOLID principles be implemented to develop reusable and modular components IV.
+UI app having appropriate client-side validations
-V.	UI app should have the latest versions of available imported packages and libraries
+V.	UI app has the latest versions of available imported packages and libraries